 - Migrants contribute significantly to labour-market flexibility and fill important niches in fast-growing sectors of the economy.

-The Populist wraps himself in the national flag to show his love for ‘the people’ and national interests when, generally, he represents the interests of those with the most to gain – the status quo, whom he attacks for the ears of his grass roots supporters, while being firmly wedded to the status quo; Trump (inherits a real estate business), Johnson (Eton and Oxford), Bolsonaro (army officer corps); party apparatchiks Xi Jinping and Vladimir Putin.
+The populist wraps himself in the national flag to show his love for ‘the people’ and national interests when, generally, he represents the interests of those with the most to gain – the status quo, whom he attacks for the ears of his grass roots supporters, while being firmly wedded to the status quo; Trump (inherits a real estate business), Johnson (Eton and Oxford), Bolsonaro (army officer corps); party apparatchiks Xi Jinping and Vladimir Putin.

-Liberal democracy is anathema to the Populist.
+Liberal democracy is anathema to the populist.
 It puts limits on their power through constitutions that guarantee the rights of individuals – you and me, all of us – civil liberties, an independent judiciary, adherence to the Universal Declaration of Human Rights, a free press and – for Europeans except the UK post-Brexit, the European Court of Human Rights with its commitment to protect trade unions, working men and women, and minorities.

 Changes in legislation since the 2007/08 financial crash has seen the largest shift of wealth in the western world from the poorest to the richest and the highest levels of poverty and hunger in the developed world since the end of the Second World War.
-Four million children in the United Kingdom live in poverty, according to a 2020 report by the Children’s Society.
+Four million children in the United Kingdom live in poverty, according to the latest report by the Children’s Society.
 In the United States, 15 million children (21%) live below the federal poverty threshold, according to the National Center for Children in Poverty.

-In the 1930s, the Nazi propaganda machine played the recurring message that foreigners and riffraff, Jews and gypsies, were holding Germany back from being great again.
+In the 1930s, the Nazi propaganda machine played the recurring message that foreigners and riffraff, Jews and gypsies were holding Germany back from being great again.
 Make Germany Great Again was a popular slogan.
 The Nazis accused those who opposed them as being liars and rival news outlets as spreading false news.
 When Hitler ascended to power in 1933, it was described as the ‘triumph of the will’ of the German people.

 Please Share with Your Favourite Social Media Sites